TheCandidStartup/TheCandidStartup.github.io/_drafts/free-or-not.md

 When you're working for a large SaaS vendor the AWS free tier is irrelevant.
 You're operating at a scale where you're more focused on advanced provisioning and volume discounts.
 However, as someone working on my own project, spending my own money, I'm really curious about what I can get for free.
 As my hypothetical customers will be self deploying the product, it's also interesting to think about what they can get for free too.
 It would be wonderful if my customers could deploy and kick the tyres on my spreadsheet without incurring any AWS costs.

 The [AWS Free Tier](https://aws.amazon.com/free) is intended to allow customers to explore and try out AWS services without worrying about the potential costs.
 It doesn't quite achieve that aim as each service varies in what features are available free and for how long.
-You need to read the description of each service carefully and have a good understanding of your usage model to be sure of avoiding an unexpected bill.
+You need to read the description of each service carefully and have a good understanding of the usage model to be sure of avoiding an unexpected bill.
 Even experienced AWS users find themselves being [caught out](https://www.lastweekinaws.com/blog/sagemaker_is_responsible_for_my_surprise_bill/).

-Let's arm ourselves with the trusty shield of knowledge by playing a round of Free or Not?
+Let's arm ourselves with the trusty shield of knowledge by playing a round of *Free or Not?*

 # Who gets the Free Tier?

-How does AWS define customer?
+How does AWS define a customer?
 Who is eligible for the free tier?

 The [AWS Free Tier Terms](https://aws.amazon.com/free/terms/) are pretty clear.
 The free tier allowances are tied to an AWS account.
 Anyone creating an account is eligible.
-If you manage multiple accounts using the AWS Organizations feature then you get one set of free tier allowances which are consumed by all the accounts in the organization.
+If you manage multiple accounts using the AWS Organizations feature then you get one set of free tier allowances which are shared by all the accounts in the organization.
 What happens if you create multiple independent accounts without using AWS Organizations?
 That seems to be somewhat of a gray area.

 The intent is that you should receive only one set of free tier allowances.
 The terms say "You will not be eligible for any Offers if you or your entity create(s) more than one account to receive additional benefits under the Offers".
 However, there are anecdotal reports of people creating multiple accounts for perfectly legitimate reasons (e.g. one for each separate project they're working on) and receiving free tier allowances on each account.
 The identifying information AWS has is the email address, credit card number and mobile phone number you used to sign up for the account.
 In practice, it will come down to whatever (undocumented) policy AWS applies to identify accounts with common ownership.